numberri/numberri.github.io/_posts/2025-03-24-Crikeycon-X-CTF-I_CHOOSE_YOU.md

 Well done! flag{gotta-choose-them-all}
 ```

+<br>

 # Finishing notes and self reflection
-<br>
 I actually wasn't planning on taking part in this CTF, however I got a text from one of the members from my uni society asking me to join the team as they need someone who understands crypto.
 I know I've always said that crypto doesn't like me, but it turns out that kind of half understanding crypto is a pretty high bar.
 We ended up coming third in the CTF as well, which is incredible!

 <br>

 On the flip side, I ended up meeting the crypto player of the winning team, as well.
-He ended up getting over half the points for his team, and he was pretty incredible.
+He ended up getting over half the points for his team, and he was pretty incredible....
+I may have gotten a bit of a case of impostor syndrome after the CTF.
 I think that this is definitely going to encourage me to work harder on training for CTFs in the future, although this motivation may be killed by university work in the near future.

 (also, you should check this guy out. [he's pretty cool](https://jsur.in/).)